fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 used to visualize the topography of the clusters.

 For the negative clusters, the output is given in the following pair of
-fields: stat1.negclusters and stat1.negclusterslabelmat.
+fields: `stat1.negclusters` and `stat1.negclusterslabelmat`.
 These fields
-contain the same type of information as stat.posclusters and stat1.posclusterslabelmat, but now for the negative clusters.
+contain the same type of information as `stat.posclusters` and `stat1.posclusterslabelmat`, but now for the negative clusters.

-By inspecting stat1.posclusters and stat1.negclusters, it can be seen that only the first positive and the first negative cluster have a p-value less than the critical alpha-level of 0.025.
+By inspecting `stat1.posclusters` and `stat1.negclusters`, it can be seen that only the first positive and the first negative cluster have a p-value less than the critical alpha-level of 0.025.
 This critical alpha-level corresponds to a false alarm rate of 0.05 in a two-sided test.
 By typing